 How can we time our visit so that we come when you are boiling the sap and making maple syrup?
 It’s impossible for us to predict when the sap will run and therefore, when we are going to be boiling as it all depends upon Mother Nature.
 However, we do keep our toll-free line updated (1-866-816-2753) as well as our Sap Journal.
 We try to inform folks of upcoming boils.

 Do you take group bookings?
 We welcome group bookings on weekdays.
 Minimum numbers and charges apply.

 What kinds of groups book at your farm?
-Private parties, anniversaries and reunions, school groups, international groups, educational tours, visiting farmers on farm tours, seniors groups, church groups, youth groups, preschools, staff parties, 4-H’ers, business groups, etc. We offer
+School groups, private parties, anniversaries and reunions, international groups, educational tours, visiting farmers on farm tours, seniors groups, church groups, youth groups, preschools, staff parties, 4-H’ers, business groups, etc. We offer

 § educational tours of our sugar camp

 Do you do school tours?
 Yes!
 We love having schools at our farm year round.
 This includes an educational tour of the sugar camp, a self-guided hike to the sugar woods, pancakes and juice (coffee/tea) and sugar on snow – a traditional sugar camp treat.